gguuss/web-basic-samples/all-the-stars-js/readme.md

 ## Running the sample application

-To run Collect All the Stars on your own server, you will need to create your own version of the game in the Play Console.
+To run the Collect All the Stars viewer on your own server, you will need to create your own version of the game in the Play Console.
 Once you have done that, you will copy over your application and client IDs into your `js/constants.js` file.
 To follow this process, perform the following steps: